BFM Times

 To use the case of a user wishing to exchange ETH with USDT, he or she does it directly in the liquidity pool instead of using a conventional order book.

-Under the centralised trading methods, buyers and sellers should coordinate their orders.
+Under the centralized trading methods, buyers and sellers should coordinate their orders.
 Liquidity pool trading, however, does not require this by enabling trades to be conducted immediately with the help of the already deposited assets in the pool.

 Understanding AMM Liquidity Pools